zezzy/LeagueSharp.Documentation/templates/docs/articles/LINQ.md

 You can order with booleans too, true => 1, false => 0.
 So if you sort a collection, it will start with false(0) then it will finish with true(1).

-### Grouping(**GroupBy**)
+### Grouping (**GroupBy**)

 The group clause enables you to group your results based on a key that you specify.
-In this example we will separate the number 1-12 to two groups depending it's size.
+In this example, we will separate the numbers 1 through 12 to two groups depending its size.

 	// Initial array
 	int[] numbers = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 };